jwmeadows/Reduced-wood-pyrolysis-mechanism/README.md

 **Usage Instructions:**

 This code is meant to be provide a framework for developing pyrolysis mechanisms for various composite materials.
-The various quantities derived using the code are meant for mixed hardwood species only.
-Researchers can use the algorithms provided here in conjunction with micro-scale experiments to obtain pyrolysis parameters for specific materials.
+The various quantitative parameters derived using the code are meant for mixed hardwood species only.
+However, researchers can use the algorithms provided here in conjunction with micro-scale experiments to obtain pyrolysis parameters for specific materials.